jjgecon/EconJM_auto_doc_gen/output_docs/kdi/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

-My research aligns closely with Korea Development Institute's mission to provide rigorous, science-based economic analysis that informs effective policy-making.
-By employing innovative AI methodologies to understand cultural influences on economic behavior, I contribute to KDI's commitment to timely, policy-relevant research that addresses pressing societal challenges such as labor force participation and inequality.
-For instance, my job market paper on telenovelas' impact on women's labor participation exemplifies how causal evidence from interdisciplinary approaches can guide policies fostering inclusive economic growth, a priority of KDI's Economic Department.
-Additionally, my experience mentoring diverse student populations complements KDI's emphasis on collaborative research and knowledge dissemination for national and international economic advancement.
+My research directly supports the Korea Development Institute’s mission to produce rigorous, evidence-based economic analysis for policy.
+By applying novel AI methods to extract cultural signals from media, I identify causal channels through which culture shapes labor market behavior and attitudes toward redistribution.
+These methods yield timely, policy-relevant evidence on labor force participation and public support for redistribution.
+I welcome collaboration with KDI researchers to translate findings into actionable recommendations and to disseminate results via workshops and policy briefs.